irene-1308/final-project-innovation-collective/README.md

 - #### Step 2

-  - A chat page for chatting in your local groups
+  - A chat page for chatting in your local groups...
+Think of this as a "WhatsApp group chat" for each location and interest combination in the system.

 - #### Step 3